bmc/argot/index.md

 *Downloads* tab.
 Until then, there's no guarantee that Argot will work properly, since it's still a work in progress.

-In fact, until then, you should consider Argot to be in a #FAIL state.
-It
+In fact, until then, you should consider Argot to be alpha code.
+It's working for me, but you *must* consider the possibility that it might:n
-may:

 * do a [fandango][] all over your program
 * generate random [bogons][] (of various [flavors][], [charmed][] or otherwise)